zerosonesfun/Surfle/README.md

 A Webring is a loop or chain of websites connected together that you can easily browse through.
 Surfle has two modes:
 1. **Surfle Mode** - Browse through the official Surfle Webring.
-2. **Bookmarks Mode** - Any bookmarks folder with "webring" in the name can be selected as the list of websites you browse through.
+2. **Bookmarks Mode** - Any of your own bookmarks folders with "webring" in the name can be selected as the list of websites you browse through.

 [Join our discussions](https://github.com/zerosonesfun/Surfle/discussions)